Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 The past is dark, even at Christmas

 The first mention of “Yule lads” is from the 16th century.
-Their parents have an older history, perhaps dating back to the 13th century.
-Initially, the number, the nature, and the names of those miscreants varied.
-Their names and number depended on where you were in Iceland.
-The total number of names for “Yule lads” is around 70.
-With time there was a general agreement that those horrible guys were thirteen.
-These days they are pretty nice and are the joy of Icelandic children before Christmas.
+Their parents have an older history, perhaps before Christianity became Iceland’s official religion in 1000 CE.
+Initially, those miscreants’ number, nature, and names varied.
+Their names and numbers depended on where you were in Iceland.
+The total number of names for “Yule lads” recorded is around 70.
+With time, there was a general agreement that those horrible trolls were ‘only’ thirteen.
+These days, they are pretty nice and are the joy of Icelandic children before Christmas.
 But in Iceland, the past is a time of abject poverty, starvation, disease, darkness, and terrible weather.
 The best way to understand the legend of the malicious Yule lads, their parents, and their obnoxious cat is to see them in that context.

 "Enclosure Post" may have been disabled but he was also a ruthless thug.